 Atlanta then started making Orlando pay for a few sloppy moments.
 Jeff Larentowicz sent a training ground set piece wide in the 23rd minute.
 Eight minutes later, Atlanta doubled its lead after a midfield giveaway.
-Miguel Almiron sent a ball through to ignite a counter that HIguita failed to deal with and Barco sent it wide to Greg Garza.
-Garza sent it back to the top of the box and Barco finished the play off by knocking one in off the crossbar to make it 2-0 at the 31-minute mark.
+Miguel Almiron sent a ball through to ignite a counter that Higuita failed to deal with and Barco sent it wide to Garza.
+The Atlanta fullback sent it back to the top of the box, and Barco finished the play off by knocking one in off the crossbar to make it 2-0 at the 31-minute mark.

 If Atlanta was more dangerous in the first half, it was Orlando’s turn after the break.
 Uri Rosell replaced Higuita to start the second half and it seemed to help calm things down for the Lions.